MatthewBrophy/Traccoon/README.md

   - A user can see all reports
   - A user can see all raccoons
   - A user can only see all pages if they are logged in
+  - A user can comment on a raccoons page